nusmodifications/minimalist-ivle/README.md

 displayed.
 Most importantly, it loads on the landing page that displays all your modules.

+###What Am I Actually Doing?

+You are injecting a stylesheet into an unsanitised field in IVLE.

 ##Hosting Your Own Stylesheet

 You can of course host your own stylesheet.
 Your server should also